Gold smuggling case: Suspended IAS officer taken into ED custody; Oppn demand CM's resignation | Law-Order

 Gold smuggling case: Suspended IAS officer taken into ED custody; Oppn demand CM's resignation

-Suspended IAS officer M Sivasankar, facing probe in the Kerala gold smuggling case, was taken into custody by the ED from a hospital in Thiruvananthapuram on Wednesday, minutes after a court rejected his anticipatory bail pleas in the matter.
-A team of ED officials reached the Ayurveda hospital, where the former Principal Secretary to Chief Minister Pinarayi Vijayan was undergoing treatment and detained him.
+Suspended IAS officer M Sivasankar, facing probe in the Kerala gold smuggling case, was taken into custody by the ED from a hospital in Thiruvananthapuram on Wednesday, with the opposition mounting pressure on CM Pinarayi Vijayan demanding his resignation over the matter.
+Minutes after the high court rejected his anticipatory bail pleas in the case, a team of ED officials reached the Ayurveda hospital, where the former Principal Secretary to Chief Minister Pinarayi Vijayan was undergoing treatment and detained him.

-The opposition Congress and BJP mounted pressure on Chief Minister Vijayan to quit after Sivasankar was taken into ED custody.
+The Congress and BJP stepped up pressure on the Chief Minister to quit after Sivasankar was taken into ED custody.
 Protests were held at various parts of the state, including infront of the secretariat in Thiruvananthapuram, by opposition parties and their youth wings demanding the resignation of the CM.

 The protesters even burnt the effigy of Vijayan in some places.
 Dismissing Sivasankar's plea seeking anticipatory bail in the ED case, the high court observed that the agency was relying on the statements given by him as also prime accused in case, Swapna Suresh and his chartered accountant Venugopal.